More Than Politics On The Line For Voters With Preexisting Conditions

 As in the congressional midterm election of 2018, Democrats are hammering away at Republican's track record on preexisting conditions and the ACA.

-In Arizona, Mark Kelly, the Democratic candidate running for Senate, has run ads and used every opportunity to remind voters of Republican Senator Martha McSally's votes to repeal the law.
+In Arizona, Mark Kelly, the Democratic candidate running for Senate, has run ads and used every opportunity to remind voters of Republican Sen. Martha McSally's votes to repeal the law.

 In Georgia, Democratic challenger Jon Ossoff has taken a similar approach.

 "Can you look down the camera and tell the people of this state why you voted four times to allow insurance companies to deny us health care coverage because we may suffer from diabetes or heart disease or have cancer in remission?"
-Ossoff said during a debate with his opponent Republican Senator David Purdue.
+Ossoff said during a debate with his opponent, Republican Sen. David Purdue.

 Republicans have often tried to skirt health care as a major issue this election cycle because there isn't the same political advantage to pushing the repeal and replace argument, says Mark Peterson, a professor of public policy, political science and law at UCLA.